yogsototh/Scratch/multi/blog/Haskell-OpenGL-Mandelbrot.md

 </div>

-This time, instead of drawing all points, I'll simply want to draw the edges of the Mandelbrot set.
+This time, instead of drawing all points, we will simply draw the edges of the Mandelbrot set.
 The method I use is a rough approximation.
 I consider the Mandelbrot set to be almost convex.
-The result will be good enough.
+The result will be good enough for the purpose of this tutorial.

 We change slightly the `drawMandelbrot` function.
 We replace the `Points` by `LineLoop`